An SDP method for Fractional Semi-infinite Programming Problems with SOS-convex polynomials: SDP relaxations of FSIPP

 \subsection{Outer SDr approximations of $\K$}

-Observe that the feasible set $\K$ of \eqref{FMP} is defined by infinitely many s.o.s-convex polynomial inequalities.
+Observe that the feasible set $\K$ of \eqref{FMP} is defined by infinitely many sos-convex polynomial inequalities.
 For a set of this form, applying the approach in our previous work \cite{GS2020}, a convergent sequence of {\itshape inner} SDr approximations can be constructed.
-This appoach relies on the s.o.s representation of the Lagrangian function $L_{f,g}(x,\mu^{\star},\eta^{\star})$ and the quadratic modules associated with $\Y$.
+This appoach relies on the sos representation of the Lagrangian function $L_{f,g}(x,\mu^{\star},\eta^{\star})$ and the quadratic modules associated with $\Y$.
 Next, we show that a convergent sequence of {\itshape outer} SDr approximations of $\K$ can be constructed from the SDP relaxations \eqref{eq::f*rduallower}.
 For each $k\in\N$, define

 It is easy to see that $\Lambda_k$ is indeed an SDr set for each $k\in\N$.